Agoric/documentation/main/guides/zoe/offer-safety.md

 <Zoe-Version/>

-**Definition**: _Offer safety_ means that the user is guaranteed to either get what they wanted or get back a full refund of what they offered.
+**Definition**: _Offer safety_ means that the user is guaranteed to either
+get **at least what they wanted**, or get back a **full refund** of what they offered — and **never worse**.
+They can receive more than they asked for, but never less than promised, and they will never lose more than they offered.

 For Zoe to enforce offer safety, the user must give Zoe a `proposal`.
 This is a description of both what they want and what